Sammi Giancola Is Refusing To Appear On The ‘Jersey Shore Family Vacation’ Show Because Of Ronnie Magro

 A post shared by Samantha “Sammi Sweetheart” (@sammisweetheart) on

-Sammi Giancola and Ronnie Magro appeared to have a strong relationship at times during past seasons of Jersey Shore but unfortunately, they weren’t able to make their relationship last and have both moved on with new people.
+Sammi Giancola and Ronnie Magro appeared to have a strong relationship at times during past seasons of Jersey Shore, but unfortunately, they weren’t able to make their relationship last and have both moved on with new people.
 However, while Magro briefly dated Malika Haqq, a longtime friend of the Kardashians, they parted ways earlier this year after a fling on the set of E!’s second season of Famously Single.

-As for Sammi Giancola and Christian Biscardi, their relationship began earlier this year and, at the time they first went public, Giancola told E!
+As for Sammi Giancola and Christian Biscardi, their relationship began earlier this year, and at the time they first went public, Giancola told E!
 News that their relationship was “refreshing.”
 Giancola’s former co-star, Jenni “JWoww” Farley has also spoken out about her new romance, telling In Touch Weekly months ago that Biscardi is Giancola’s “soulmate.”

-The Jersey Shore Family Vacation special will air sometime next year on 2018.
+The Jersey Shore Family Vacation special will air sometime next year in 2018.
 A premiere date has not yet been announced.

 [Featured Image by Chris Roque/Getty Images]